 *reduce the amount of yeast and sugar you use as you increase the amount of wine

-Steps to make the Pineapple Wine
+Steps to make Wine from Pineapple Fruit

 Please make sure it is legal to make homemade wine in your city or country before you try out this recipe to make wine from pineapples.